-7. VERTEBRATE EMBRYOLOGY.-A study of comparative vertebrate development as seen in frog and chick.
+7. VERTEBRATE EMBRYOLOGY.-A study of comparative vertebrate development as seen in frog, chick, and pig.
 Use is made both of living embryos and of sections of these made in the laboratory.
 Prerequisite, Biology 1-2.

 Two three-hour laboratory periods and one hour of lecture a week.
+Credit, 3 hours.

-8. COMPARATIVE ANATOMY OF VERTEBRATES.-A study and comparison of the gross internal anatomy of type specimens from the fishes, amphibia, reptiles, birds, and mammals.
+8. Comparative Anatomy of Vertebrates.-A study and comparison of the gross internal anatomy of type specimens from the fishes, amphibia, reptiles, birds, and mammals.
 Prerequisite, Biology 1-2 and 7.

 Two three-hour laboratory periods and one hour of lecture a week.
+Credit, 3 hours.